JohnEarnest/Decker/docs/decker.md

 - Opening or importing files uses the browser's native "Open" dialog instead of Decker's UI.
 - Saving or exporting files _cannot_ display a file browser to choose a destination, so Web-Decker provides a simplified dialog which only prompts for a filename.
 For similar reasons there is no "Autosave" functionality, and `app.save[]` downloads a copy of the deck instead of saving in-place.
 - Web-Decker does nothing if `app.exit[]` is called.
+- Web-Decker does not respect `app.kiosk` and cannot intercept user attempts to close the browser.
 - Web-Decker sends output from `app.show[]` and `app.print[]` to `console.log()` instead of POSIX _stdout_.
 - Web-Decker always fills the browser window.
 The toolbars are hidden by default, but can be toggled on (if space is available) from the _Decker_ menu.
 - Web-Decker will always report `sys.platform` as `"web"`, irrespective of the operating system the browser is running on.